eefuentes/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values
 In the **activity** data frame there are 2304 missing values.

 We will create a new **mactivity** from **activity** data.frame in order to impute missing values.
-We will use the average steps per inteval.
+We will use the average steps per interval.

 ```r